mariaimr/Taller1-ML2/ClusteringSolutions.md

 > - The identification of the elbow point is often subjective and relies on visual inspection of the plot, which may vary depending on the individual's perception and interpretation.
 > - It is dataset-dependent,the optimal number of clusters may vary depending on the specific dataset being analyzed.
 > - The elbow method assumes that all clusters have equal sizes, and the variance explained (or other quality metric) is an appropriate measure of cluster quality.

+#### **5.b.** How many clusters are there?
+How far are they from one another?
+***Run endpoints "/5-b-plot-toy-data" and "/5-b-calculate-distance-between-clusters" to see the plots and distances***
+> There are 4 clusters.
+The distance was calculated using the Euclidean distance between all the centroids obtained by K-means.
+>> - "Distance between cluster #1 and cluster #2": 8.861
+>> - "Distance between cluster #1 and cluster #3": 11.846
+>> - "Distance between cluster #1 and cluster #4": 13.718
+>> - "Distance between cluster #2 and cluster #3": 3.983
+>> - "Distance between cluster #2 and cluster #4": 5.039
+>> - "Distance between cluster #3 and cluster #4": 5.163

+#### **5.d.** What number of K got the best silhouette score?
+What can you say about the figures?
+Is this the expected result?
+***Run endpoints "/5-c-calculate-the-silhouette-plots-and-coefficients-k-means" and "/5-c-calculate-the-silhouette-plots-and-coefficients-k-medoids" to see the plots***
+> K=2 got the best result for both k-means and k-medoids with an Average Silhouette of 0.7050
+> From the figures it can be seen that for the test data, the best result is obtained for k=2, followed by k=4.
+In general, the k-means and k-medoids clustering algorithms have a good performance for data in blob form or distributed in groups.

+#### **6.b.** Apply k-means, k-medoids, DBSCAN and Spectral Clustering from Scikit-Learn over each dataset and compare the results of each algorithm with respect to each dataset.
+***Run endpoint "/6-a-plot-scattered-data" to see the plot***
+> - K-means: its performance is better in blobs data.
+> - K-medoids: as well as kmeans, its performance is better in blobs data.
+> - DBSCAN: performed poorly with unstructured data and standard deviation blobs in its clusters, but was able to identify outliers.
+> - Spectral Clustering: performed very well for the blobs with standard deviation and in general has good behavior, except for the clustering in the blobs when their grouping is concentrated.